leodevbro/gmail-mbox-stats/README.md

 * ko-fi.com/leodevbro
 ```

-- Also, there will be a new folder named "mailStats" with current local datetime, <br />
+- Also, there will be a new folder named "mailStats" with execution start datetime, <br />
   like this: `mailStats_2024-04-14_23-50-21`<br />
   in the same folder where the MBOX file is located.<br />

 - In the 'mailStats' folder, there will be `generalStats.csv` file.
-If you import it in Google Sheets it will like this:
+If you import it in Google Sheets it will look like this:

 <br />